NetDocuments-Archive/ad-join-cookbook/README.md

 ## Ubuntu

 This cookbook has experimental support for joining ubuntu 16.04.
+It does not reboot or manage any of the additional files that might be required for a complete ad join

 Common pitfalls

 - Ubuntu 16.04 only
 - Hostname must be 15 characters or less
 - NetBios names are not supported (Windows 2000 domain controllers )
-- Domain is cAsE SenSITive
+- Domain is cAsE SenSITive.
+In most cases this needs to be all uppercase.
 - Debugging can be difficult, temporarily set `default['ad-join']['linux']['hide_sensitive'] == false` to get additional information
 - `:leave` action not yet supported

 **The ad-join cookbook is as unopinionated as possible.
-It will not configure `sudoers` file, `/etc/pam.d` or `/etc/krb5.conf` .
+It will not configure `sudoers` file, `/etc/pam.d` or `/etc/krb5.conf`.
 Use the sudoers cookbook in your wrapper cookbook to manage those services.
-See [recipes/example\_simple\_linux.rb](./recipes/example_simple_linux.rb)**
+See [recipes/example\_simple\_linux.rb](./recipes/example_simple_linux.rb) for examples on how to manage those files**

 This cookbook basically runs this bash command